 Prana and Vayus

 Yoga also provides a way of harnessing wind power by moving air (prana) into, throughout, and out of the body.
-The ancient yogis observed specific ways prana could be regulated and controlled in the body.
-This form of pranayama (breath control) is called the vayus or “winds.”
+The ancient yogis observed specific ways prana could be regulated and directed in the body.
+This form of pranayama (using the breath) is called the vayus or “winds.”
 Five main vayus have been identified as: Prana vayu, Vyana vayu, Udana vayu, Samana vayu, and Apana vayu.